Affiliate links on Android Authority may earn us a commission. Learn more.

 There are plenty of features (or lack thereof) to dislike about the Sense 2.
-It’s a dumber smartwatch than its predecessor, lacking Google Assistant support, Wi-Fi support, and third-party app support.
+It’s a dumber smartwatch than its predecessor, lacking Google Assistant, Wi-Fi, and third-party app support.
 Some features also remain locked behind the Fitbit Premium paywall.

 - Thin, light, and comfortable

 - Terrific battery life

 - Bright AMOLED display

 Samsung Galaxy Watch 6: The best smartwatch for body composition and blood pressure monitoring